prativabn43-2411/Data-Analytics-Portfolio/Tableau/NexaServe-IT-Solutions/README.md

 The main objectives of this project are to:

+- Analyze employee performance
+- Monitor workforce-related information
-- Analyze IT service and business performance
+- Analyze client revenue performance
-- Monitor service-related performance indicators
+- Compare business performance across different dimensions
-- Explore delivery and operational trends
-- Identify patterns within the available business data
+- Identify patterns and trends in the available data
-- Create interactive and user-friendly dashboards
+- Build interactive and user-friendly Tableau dashboards
-- Present data-driven insights through Tableau visualizations
+- Present business insights through effective visualizations

 ---